 - Food: Aces Sports Bar and Grill is a full service restaurant open for lunch and dinner (and breakfast on the weekends) with a great view of the course

-- Bathrooms: In clubhouse and porta potties on course (there is a bathroom with water between 3 and 4)
+- Bathrooms: In clubhouse and porta potties on course

 - Clothing: Collared shirts

-- Walkable: Hilly, a good workout walk
+- Walkable: Short but very hilly, a good workout walk

 - Spikes: Soft